yochaigal/cairn/barebones/barebones-overview-and-principles.md

 - Use binary "so, A or B?" responses when their intentions are vague.
 - Work together using this conversational method to keep the game moving.
 - Ensure that the player character's actions leave their mark on the game world.

-### Die of Fate

-- Occasionally you will want an element of randomness (e.g. the weather, unique character knowledge, etc.).
-- In these situations, roll 1d6.
-A roll of 4 or more generally favors the players.
-- A roll of 3 or under tends to mean bad luck for the PCs or their allies.